stevetemple/Our.Umbraco.Healthchecks.ObsoleteDataTypes/README.md

 Current data types flagged as obsolete:

-Member Picker
+* Member Picker
-Multi Node Tree Picker
+* Multi Node Tree Picker
-Related Links
+* Related Links

 Flagged as obsolete with the option to "fix":

-Archetype => Nested Content (All the different settings are not fully supported, this was adequate for my uses) Our.Umbraco.NestedContent => Nested Content
+* Archetype, converts to Nested Content (All the different settings are not fully supported, this was adequate for my uses)
+* Our.Umbraco.NestedContent, converts to Nested Content